RawanA29/RawanA29/README.md

 ### Hi there 👋
  My name is Rawan Aboughanem, and I am a student at Grand Blanc High School.
-I plan to graduate highschool and go into medical school at a university, I want to study life sciences and protentoially be a dentist or dermatologist.
+I plan to graduate highschool and go into medical school at a university, I want to study life sciences and potentially be a dentist or dermatologist.
 I plan to start working when I turn 16 so I can pave the way of my experiences leading me to a successful future.
 Now, here's some facts about me:

  - I am very commited to my school.